-The Company has adopted a Code of Ethics that applies to its principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+The Company has adopted a Code of Ethics that applies to its executive officers, including its principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions as well as its Board of Directors.
 A copy of the Code of Ethics is filed as Exhibit 14 to this Report.
 A copy is also posted on the Portsmouth page of its parent company's website at www.intgla.com.
 The Company will provide to any person without charge, upon request, a copy of its Code of Ethics by sending such request to: Portsmouth Square, Inc., Attn: Treasurer, 10940 Wilshire Blvd., Suite 2150, Los Angeles, CA 90024.
 The Company will promptly disclose any amendments or waivers to its Code of Ethics on Form 8-K.